flogic/whiskey_disk/README.markdown

   - There's no before\_after\_before_after hooks.
 You've got plenty of flexibility with just a handful of rake hook points to grab onto.

+  - You can enable "staleness checks" so that deployments only happen if either the main repo, or the config repo (if you're using one) has changes that are newer than what is currently deployed.

+  - Put whiskey\_disk in a cron, with staleness checks enabled, and you can do hands-free automated deployments whenever code is pushed to your deployment branch of choice!

 #### Dependencies ####